 The term structure of interest rates or the yield curve is basically a graphical representation showing the relationship between the bond yields or the yield to maturity (YTM) of bonds and a range of maturities.
 Bonds that are plotted on the graph are of the same quality, or we can say having the same risk profile.
 A point to note is that this graph does not plot the coupon rates against the maturities.
-This is done by the spot curve.
+The spot curve does this.

 The term structure of interest rates graph can take five shapes: